I stayed at a hotel in the Old Town of Dubai - the side I think you should visit

 At the hotel you can enjoy locally inspired dishes as it boasts a diverse selection of restaurants, or you can enjoy a curated coffee experience in its cafe, and enjoy cocktails at its cocktail bar.
 The rooftop infinity pool is beautiful and adds a serenity to the hotel.
 You can have a relaxing swim in the pool which has a great view of the rest of Dubai - you can even spy the world’s tallest building, the Burj Khalifa.

 The Gold Souk Metro station is nearby to the hotel so you can easily explore all that Dubai has to offer.
-The hotel is located in a bustling commercial hub, near Dubai International Airport and cultural attractions, but yet it is a peaceful stay.
-It is minutes from Downtown where you can immerse yourself in Emirati culture at Al Fahidi District, and also just a half hour Uber away from the likes of the Burj Khalifa - which I visited when I stayed at the hotel.
+The hotel is located in a bustling commercial hub, near Dubai International Airport and cultural attractions, yet it is a peaceful stay.
+It is minutes from Downtown where you can immerse yourself in Emirati culture at Al Fahidi District, and also just a half hour Uber away from the likes of the Burj Khalifa - which I visited during my stay.
 So the hotel really is in a great location to explore the best of Dubai and to get yourself immersed in the city.

 During my stay at the hotel I really got a feel for the authentic side of Dubai - the side that is often overlooked as you see celebrities holidaying in the new, dazzling side of the city.
 But the souks of Dubai are gorgeous, full of spices, ornaments, tasty foods, woven carpets and even the Najmat Taibai - the Guinness World Record largest gold ring in the world.
 You can head to the Spice Souk with hand-woven baskets filled with exotic herbs, spices, or even the Gold Souk, one of the region’s oldest and most alluring traditional markets, where you’ll find incredible designs from around the world.